Back to Blog

 by AZvertising Team

-Most Amazon sellers track ACoS.
+Most Amazon authors track ACoS.
 That is the beginning and end of their analytics practice.
 They watch that single number go up or down and make decisions accordingly — pausing campaigns when it rises, increasing bids when it falls.

 This is like trying to drive cross-country using only the speedometer.
 You have one piece of information, and you are making a thousand decisions based on it while ignoring everything else the dashboard is trying to tell you.